usf-cs326-fa18/L8-Template/README.md

-# Lab 8: Networking with Sockets
+# Lab 11: Networking with Sockets

 In this lab you'll get more familiar with using sockets to send messages between a client and server.
 Sample code has been provided for you.

+## Main Takeaway
+The point of this lab is to demonstrate how sockets work, as well as a fundamental aspect of their design: sockets transmit simple streams of data, **not** discrete messages.
+As a result, `read()` must be called multiple times when reading from a socket file descriptor to ensure all the data is received.

-Steps:
+## Lab Steps:

 1. Play around with the provided network code.
 Try to understand the workflow and function calls -- the man pages are a good way to understand how each function works.
 2. Once you're comfortable with the code, follow STEP 1 in client.c.
 This makes the write() call send one byte at a time rather than the entire 128-byte message